 Thursday September 20, 2001, Day 30

 I slept like a log despite the few mosquitoes and the warmth of the night.
-The blow that I was expecting has not materialized.
-I am uncertain what to do.
-I do need water since my watermaker is not working.
-I could of course stay where I am, but if I do move the boat to the quay I can get the water and fuel without carrying jerry cans.
-I do need some provisions.
+The blow that I was expecting had not materialized.
+I was uncertain what to do.
+I did need water since my watermaker was not working.
+I could of course stay where I was, but if I moved the boat to the quay I could get the water and fuel without carrying jerry cans.
+I did need some provisions.
 Should I spent here another day or depart for Rhinia the island I want to visit next?

 Undecided, I put up the tent and sat in the cockpit reading.
 I finished reading Patrick O’Brian’s Master and Commander and started a new book in Greek.
 It is Ο Θείος Πέτρος και η Εικασία του Γκόλντμπαχ - Uncle Petros and Goldbach’s Conjecture (in Greek) by Apostolos Doxiades.
 It is a fascinating mathematical mystery.